mtgdotai/bandwidth-webrtc/doc/BWClient.md

     domain: "prod.domain.com",

     //optional: password to authenticate the SIP user
+    //either a password or callsignToken can be used for authentication
     password: "taco123",

     //optional: a temporary callsign token to authenticate with instead of a password